METALS-Copper slides as equity markets rout rattles investors

 “There should be a relief rally in base for the year end as Chinese economic data improves ... because of stimulus ... but a lot depends on financial market conditions stabilising.”

-* COPPER PRICE: Three-month copper on the London Metal Exchange was down 1.6 percent at $6,125 a tonne by 1030 GMT, heading for a fourth weekly drop in five.
+* COPPER PRICE: Three-month copper on the London Metal Exchange traded down 1.6 percent in official midday rings at $6,125 a tonne, heading for a fourth weekly drop in five.

 * SUPPLY: Miner and commodities trader Glencore on Friday reported a 12 percent rise in copper production so far this year.
 Other major miners reporting this month - BHP Billiton and Rio Tinto - have signalled lower copper output.